corcorana/restingIAF/iaf_manu.md

 Automated analysis routines offer one way of ensuring that PAF criteria are explicitly stipulated and consistently applied within and across datasets.
 However, while simple automated peak detection methods are relatively straightforward to implement in many popular EEG processing software packages, such strategies are prone to various sources of error.
-For instance, searching for the maximal power estimate $\text{max } f(x)$ within the alpha-band search window $A$ can result in the arbitrary assignment of PAF at $f_1$ (i.e. the lower bound of $A$) in the absence of a clear peak.
+For instance, searching for the maximal power estimate $\max \text{PSD}(f)$ within the alpha-band search window  can result in the arbitrary assignment of PAF at the lower edge of the search window in the absence of a clear peak.
-That is, in the case where the PSD function declines approximately monotonically [e.g., conforms to the $1/f$-like power distribution without showing the characteristic deviation at about 10 Hz; cf. @pritchard1992], the highest power value within $A$ will be the supremum encountered at the first frequency bin encompassed by the alpha-band interval.
+That is, in the case where the PSD function declines approximately monotonically [e.g., conforms to the $1/f$-like power distribution without showing the characteristic deviation at about 10 Hz; cf. @pritchard1992], the highest power value within the alpha band will be the supremum encountered at the first frequency bin encompassed by the alpha-band interval.
-One solution to this problem is to stipulate that $\text {arg max}_{\substack{x\in A \subseteq PSD }} f(x)$ qualifies as a viable PAF estimate $iff$ the power estimate of frequency bin $x_k$ exceeds that of its neighbouring frequency bins $x_{k-1}$ and $x_{k+1}$.
+One solution to this problem is to stipulate that $\text{arg} \max \text{PSD}(f)$ qualifies as a viable PAF estimate if and only if the power estimate of frequency bin $f_k$ exceeds that of its neighbouring frequency bins $f_{k-1}$ and $f_{k+1}$.
 While this approach ensures that the selected frequency component constitutes a local maximum rather than a supremum, it is still vulnerable to two of the problems identified above.
-First, it fails to distinguish spectra featuring singular, dominant peaks from those possessing prominent secondary peaks (i.e. where visual inspection of the plot would suggest two or more alpha peaks that differ in height by some – potentially trivial – magnitude; e.g., right and central panels, [Fig_bad_pafs](#bad_pafs)).
+First, it fails to distinguish spectra featuring singular, dominant peaks from those possessing prominent secondary peaks (i.e. where visual inspection of the plot would suggest two or more alpha peaks that differ by some -- potentially trivial -- magnitude; e.g., left and central panels, [Fig_bad_pafs](#bad_pafs)).
 Second, it fails to differentiate maximum power values at the apex of a genuine spectral peak from those at the apex of noisy fluctuations within the PSD function (i.e. where visual inspection of the plot would suggest the absence of any substantive alpha peak; e.g., right panel, [Fig_bad_pafs](#bad_pafs)).
 Automated routines of this sort might therefore render rapid and consistent estimates of PAF, but are likely to be too liberal in what they accept as an alpha peak.

 ### 1.2 Alpha centre of gravity and individualised frequency bands
-Klimesch and colleagues [@klimesch1993; @klimesch1997] proposed using alpha mean or centre of gravity (CoG) frequency, an IAF estimator originally formulated by Klimesch, Schimke, Ladurner, and Pfurtscheller [-@klimesch1990], in order to circumvent some of the difficulties posed by the absence of a clear spectral peak.
+Klimesch and colleagues [@klimesch1993; @klimesch1997] proposed using the PSD-weighted mean alpha frequency, i.e. the centre of gravity (CoG) frequency, an IAF estimator originally formulated by Klimesch, Schimke, Ladurner, and Pfurtscheller [-@klimesch1990], in order to circumvent some of the difficulties posed by the absence of a clear spectral peak.
-The CoG furnishes a weighted sum of spectral estimates divided by total power within the selected alpha frequency window $A$, as defined by the bounds $f_1$ and $f_2$:

-$$ CoG = \frac { \sum\limits_{f_1}^{f_2} f(x) \ x } { \sum\limits_{f_1}^{f_2} f(x) }, $$

-where $f(x)$ is the PSD estimate (ordinate) for frequency bin $x$.
+Mathematically, we can express the COG as

+$$ \text{CoG} = \frac{\sum \text{PSD}(f) \cdot f}{\sum \text{PSD}(f)}. $$

 Since the CoG is sensitive to the shape of the power distribution within the selected alpha band window, and the precise bandwidth of alpha-rhythm activity varies across individuals, Klimesch and colleagues [-@klimesch1990, see also @klimesch1997] discouraged calculating the CoG according to a fixed index of summation corresponding to some standard, a priori-defined alpha bandwidth (e.g., $f_1$ = 8 Hz, $f_2$ = 13 Hz).
-Rather, they recommended computing CoG on the basis of bespoke frequency windows that capture the entire range of the individual’s alpha-band activity.
+Rather, they recommended computing CoG on the basis of bespoke frequency windows that capture the entire range of the individual's alpha-band activity.
 To this end, Klimesch and colleagues [-@klimesch1990] proposed the following procedure for estimating the IAF bandwidth:
 First, PSD plots are extracted from all EEG channels for each participant and examined for evidence of a clear alpha peak.
 Second, $f_1$ and $f_2$ are assigned to those frequency bins where the ascending and descending edges of the peak are deemed to start and end, respectively [[Fig_f1f2](#f1f2); cf. Table 1, @klimesch1997].
-Finally, these channel-wise $f_1$ and $f_2$ values are averaged to render the bounds of the frequency interval that will be used to calculate the participant’s CoG.
+Finally, these channel-wise $f_1$ and $f_2$ values are averaged to render the bounds of the frequency interval that will be used to calculate the participant's CoG.
 Notice that, even though EEG channels that fail to manifest distinctive peaks do not contribute to the definition of the IAF bandwidth, the CoG is computed on the basis of spectral data compiled from all frequency bins bounded by $f_1$ and $f_2$ across all available channels.

 ![*Fig_f1f2.* Fixed vs. individually adapted alpha frequency band windows. *Left panel*: Individual bandwidth (indicated by shaded area under PSD) closely approximates the standard alpha band range indicated by the grey column. *Central panel*: Fixed bandwidths may fail to fully and selectively capture empirical alpha peak distributions, thus giving rise to biased estimates of alpha centre of gravity. *Right panel*: Spectral density from central panel reproduced with superposed eyes-open resting-state PSD (red function).
 Here, the transition frequency (TF) at which the ascending edge of the eyes-closed alpha peak intersects with (and surpasses) the corresponding eyes-open power estimates (indicated by the broken black line) closely approximates the lower bound of the alpha interval $f_1$ located via qualitative analysis of the plot.
 In this case, the empirical TF of ~6.25 Hz deviates from standard definitions of the theta/alpha boundary, thus locating the beginning of the alpha component within what would canonically be considered the theta band (indicated by the pink column).
 Power estimates log-scaled to aid visual identification of $f_1$ and $f_2$ [@klimesch1997].](figs/f1f2.png){#f1f2}

 Klimesch [-@klimesch1999] later proposed an alternative method for defining individualised alpha-band windows that relies on a somewhat less subjective interpretation of the PSD.
 This technique exploits the typically observed anticorrelation between theta band [4–8 Hz; @noachtar2004] and alpha oscillatory dynamics in response to task demands or cognitive load [@doppelmayr1998a; @klimesch1996a; cf. @rugg1982].
-Klimesch and colleagues [-@klimesch1996a] first used this approach to delineate the ‘transition frequency’ (TF) where the alpha-band activity that dominates the relaxed individual’s EEG gives way to theta oscillations induced by stimulus processing (see [Fig_f1f2](#f1f2), right panel).
+Klimesch and colleagues [-@klimesch1996a] first used this approach to delineate the 'transition frequency' (TF) where the alpha-band activity that dominates the relaxed individual's EEG gives way to theta oscillations induced by stimulus processing (see [Fig_f1f2](#f1f2), right panel).
-Adopting an event-related desynchronisation [ERD; @pfurtscheller1977; @pfurtscheller1999] paradigm, spectra from a pre-stimulus ‘reference’ interval and a peri-stimulus ‘test’ interval were averaged across trials and superimposed, and the TF designated as the frequency at which the reference and test interval PSD functions intersected (or where the difference between them was minimised, in cases where they failed to intersect).
+Adopting an event-related desynchronisation [ERD; @pfurtscheller1977; @pfurtscheller1999] paradigm, spectra from a pre-stimulus 'reference' interval and a peri-stimulus 'test' interval were averaged across trials and superimposed, and the TF designated as the frequency at which the reference and test interval PSD functions intersected (or where the difference between them was minimised, in cases where they failed to intersect).
 Klimesch [-@klimesch1999] proposed generalising this procedure to resting-state EEG recordings, where an analogous shift from prominent alpha- to theta-band activity is classically evoked by the visual stimulation experienced upon opening the eyes [this phenomenon, known variously as alpha blocking, desynchronisation, suppression, or attenuation, was first documented by @berger1929].
 This method thus renders a systematic means of estimating the lower alpha frequency bound $f_1$.